htroche/asibot/README.md

 # Asibot

 **Asibot** is an open-source Slack bot that integrates with Jira to provide project metrics and initiative summaries via direct messages (DMs).
-Built with **Flask**, **OpenAI**, and the **Slack SDK**, it allows users to query Jira data in real-time by sending natural language messages directly to the bot.
+Built with **Flask**, **LiteLLM**, and the **Slack SDK**, it allows users to query Jira data in real-time by sending natural language messages directly to the bot.
 Whether you want sprint metrics for a project or a summary of issues with status changes for an initiative, Asibot responds in your DMs with a clean, formatted reply.

 ## Features

 - **Direct Messages:** DM the bot with queries like `"metrics for XYZ last 3 sprints"` or `"summary of all issues in blocked status for initiative PROG-123 in the last 2 weeks"`.
 - **Jira Integration:** Fetches project metrics and initiative issues, including status changes within a date range.
-- **Pagination:** Handles >100 issues/epics with Jira’s API.
+- **Pagination:** Handles >100 issues/epics with Jira's API.
 - **Slack Blocks:** Responses are formatted in a single Slack Block Kit section for clarity.
-- **OpenAI-Powered:** Uses OpenAI to interpret queries and format responses dynamically.
+- **LLM-Agnostic:** Supports multiple LLM providers (OpenAI, Anthropic Claude, etc.) to interpret queries and format responses dynamically.
-- **Production-Ready:** Configurable debug mode and threading to handle Slack’s 3-second event timeout.
+- **Production-Ready:** Configurable debug mode and threading to handle Slack's 3-second event timeout.

 ## Prerequisites

 - **Python:** 3.9+ (tested with 3.9-slim in Docker).
 - **Slack Workspace:** With admin access to create/install an app.
 - **Jira Instance:** With API token access (e.g., Atlassian Cloud).
-- **OpenAI Account:** With an API key.
+- **LLM Provider Account:** With an API key (OpenAI, Anthropic, etc.).
 - **Google Cloud Platform (GCP):** Optional, for Cloud Run deployment (or any hosting service).

 ## Installation